mrrfv/ddrive/README.md

+# Changes from the original repo
+- CORS support (origin set to *)
+- Querystring parameter authorization supported in addition to Basic Auth (authusername, authpassword)

+---

 <h1 align="center" style="font-size: 60px"> DDRIVE </h1>

 <p align="center"><strong> Turn Discord into a datastore that can manage and store your files. </strong></p>